polar2cold/RaspberryConfig/README.md

 ~ Feature List ~

-  -Organized text files for settings split into categories
+  -Organized files

-  -Null movement (I.e: No standing still, whatever key your pressing you'll move that way rather than getting stuck)
+  -Null movement script (I.e: No standing still, whatever key your pressing you'll move that way rather than getting stuck)

+  -Typing either "Low", "Medium", "High", or "Extreme" into console will apply the respective graphics preset

-  -Pressing q plays the "Go Go Go!" voiceline for more easy uber masking
+  -Pressing q plays the "Go Go Go!" voiceline for more easy uber masking, as well as going to the last weapon you had out

   -F1, F2, and F3 are used for voice menus because the default keys are used for other things

+  -Pressing "[" reloads the hud, and "]" reloads everything else.
+This is to fix small bugs with the press of a button

-  -Right alt calls for spy
+  -Left alt calls for spy

   -You can use both shift and control to crouch

-  -Pressing g says "gg wp" in chat

   -Pressing n toggles viewmodels on/off